Windows Media Player: History

-The first version of Windows Media Player appeared in 1991, when Windows 3.0 with Multimedia Extensions was released.
+The first version of Windows Media Player appeared in October 1991, when Windows 3.0 with Multimedia Extensions was released.
 Originally called Media Player, this component was included with "Multimedia PC"-compatible machines but not available for retail sale.
 It was capable of playing .mmm animation files, and could be extended to support other formats.
 It used MCI to handle media files.
 Being a component of Windows, Media Player shows the same version number as that of the version Windows with which it was included.

 Microsoft continually produced new programs to play media files.
 In November of the following year, Video for Windows was introduced with the ability to play digital video files in an AVI container format, with codec support for RLE and Video1, and support for playing uncompressed files.
 Indeo 3.2 was added in a later release.
 Video for Windows was first available as a free add-on to Windows 3.1, and later integrated into Windows 95 and Windows NT 4.0.
 In 1995, Microsoft released ActiveMovie with DirectX Media SDK.
 ActiveMovie incorporates a new way of dealing with media files, and adds support for streaming media (which the original Media Player could not handle).
 In 1996, ActiveMovie was renamed DirectShow.
 However, Media Player continued to come with Windows until Windows XP, in which it was officially renamed Windows Media Player v5.1. ("v5.1" is the version number of Windows XP).